 b- Detailed Operative Procedure of Extracting Sperms from Epididymis Yellow Tubules-

 - A process of midline scrotal incision is performed.

-- The testes are then delivered and tunica vaginal is is opened for exposing the epididymis.
+- The tests are then delivered and tunica vaginal is opened for exposing the epididymis.

 - The epididymis tail has dilated yellow tubules because of the macrophages predominance and degenerating sperm.

 - The aspiration’s first puncture is made proximal to yellow tubules.
 The puncture- can be made through tunic if the tubules can be visualized clearly with epididymal tunic intact.

 - If the tubules are obscured then a linear opening in tunic is made with the micro knife with bipolar electrocautery after coagulating the surface.
 Incising tubules and collecting fluid once it flows out of tubules is another approach.